ArinCantCode/ArinCantCode/README.md

 # 🏆 My past work:

-🧩 VSCode Extension
+### 🧩 VSCode Extension

 My first ever coding project.
 I created a simple VSCode extension to find unused Entitas components in a game dev framework used for in-house operations.

-Stack: JavaScript, VSCode API
+**Stack**: JavaScript, VSCode API

-🎮 Gaming for Good – Developer
+### 🎮 Gaming for Good – Developer

 Maintained the codebase for a donation platform for streamers (mainly on Twitch).
 Added support for PayPal, BTC, and ETH donations, alert features, payment widgets, and microservices for alert processing.

-Stack: TypeScript, Redux, React, jQuery, SQL, CSS, styled-components, WebSockets, APIs, Express.js, MongoDB, Handlebars, Jest, Puppetee
+**Stack**: TypeScript, Redux, React, jQuery, SQL, CSS, styled-components, WebSockets, APIs, Express.js, MongoDB, Handlebars, Jest, Puppetee

-💱 DubiEx – Mid Developer
+### 💱 DubiEx – Mid Developer

 Maintained a decentralized exchange on Ethereum.

 Stack: TypeScript, Redux, React, jQuery, SQL, CSS, styled-components, WebSockets, APIs, Express.js, MongoDB, Handlebars, Jest, Puppeteer

-🛒 MobileMinigames Web3 Store – Team Lead
+### 🛒 MobileMinigames Web3 Store – Team Lead

 Integrated Ethereum smart contracts to build a Web3 store for a mobile game.
 The flow included wallet signing, cart logic, transaction submission, and feedback handling.

-Stack: Ethers.js, GraphQL, styled-components, CSS, Storybook, TypeScript, React, Relay, Jest, Golang, Docker, AWS
+**Stack**: Ethers.js, GraphQL, styled-components, CSS, Storybook, TypeScript, React, Relay, Jest, Golang, Docker, AWS

-⚙️ Automation Tools
+### ⚙️ Automation Tools

 Built automation systems integrating Trello, GitLab, Git, and Elasticsearch via APIs and webhooks.
 These tools streamlined DevOps workflows with automatic PR creation, card updates, and alerts for developers and QA.

-Stack: TypeScript, MongoDB, Elasticsearch, AWS, Express.js, Git, Trello, GitLab & GitHub APIs, Jest
+**Stack**: TypeScript, MongoDB, Elasticsearch, AWS, Express.js, Git, Trello, GitLab & GitHub APIs, Jest

-👁️ Cielo Finance – Mid/Senior Frontend Developer
+### 👁️ Cielo Finance – Mid/Senior Frontend Developer

 Joined as a senior developer to build new features on the existing platform.
 After a pivot, we rebuilt the platform from scratch and turned it into one of the top wallet-alert apps.